Study One

 Subjects and Setting

-learning disabilities in a large public school system were the
+with learning disabilities in a large public school system

-participants in the study.
-All three students were identified
+were the participants in the study.
+All three students

-achievement and who needed help with their performance in the
+academic achievement and who needed help with their performance

 Research Design

-performance through the use of classroom grades.
-Mainstream classroom
+in performance through the use of classroom grades.
+Mainstream

-secretary at the end of each week.
-The grades were used as the
+end of each week.
+The grades were used as the dependent

 Procedures

-second semester.
-The grades were collected over February, March,
+of the second semester.
+The grades were collected over

-desk at the end of each week.
-There was no contact between the
+end of each week.
+There was no contact between the teachers

-teachers and the strategy trainer.
-The strategy training took
+and the strategy trainer.
+The strategy training took place

-subjects were trained to use selected strategies from the course
+the subjects were trained to use selected strategies from

 Results